iwilfried/Flutter-Flashcards-Portrait-eBook-Test/docs/environment.md

 > **Step 3:** `Open Powershell as an Administrator`
 Right-click on the Powershell icon.
 A context menu will appear.

-Select *Run as Administrator* and say yes to changes to your PC.
+Select <strong>Run as Administrator</strong> and say yes to changes to your PC.
 You'll see the message:

 *PowerShell 7.2.2
 Copyright (c) Microsoft Corporation.
 https://aka.ms/powershell